Push battery action

 cancel_and_replace, queue_after Sandbox controls for testing error paths.
 Ignored in live environments.

 Action accepted.
-For immediate actions, state: acknowledged means the connector has been dispatched; for deferred actions, state: scheduled and start carries the fire time.
+For immediate actions, state: acknowledged means the command has been dispatched; for deferred actions, state: scheduled and start carries the fire time.

 Result of a push.
-For immediate actions, state reflects the connector handoff outcome.
-For deferred actions, state is scheduled and start carries the fire time.
+Mirrors the dispatch (command + parameters + deviceType) and carries links.self to track the action.
+For immediate actions, state reflects the dispatch outcome.
+For deferred actions, state is scheduled, start carries the fire time, and end the window close when a window was requested.